FREQUENTLY ASKED QUESTIONS

 Do you offer TFP, trade, or collaborative work?

 Very rarely.
 Never for commercial work.
+Never for video projects.
 My landlord doesn’t accept exposure bucks.

-There are a few models on the team that I periodically do trade work with for fashion and art projects.
+There are a group of models on my team that I periodically do trade work with for fashion and art projects.

 There are the 4 ways you can POTENTIALLY establish a TFP/trade relationship with me: